-As rules are processed one after the other, giving them a priority order will let you choose which rule will override the others in case they apply to the same product.
+As rules are processed one after the other, giving them a priority order will let you choose which one will override the others if they apply to the same product.

-Please, consider that priority both helps you manage rules that apply to the same product and refers to all rules of the same type.
+Please, consider that priority helps you manage rules that apply to the same product and refers to all rules of the same type.

 First of all, the system processes Price Rules.
-It starts with Quantity Discount rules: if there’s a quantity rule applying to a product, all other rules (either Quantity discount or Special offer) applying to the same product will be then ignored, even if the option With other rules is enabled.
+It starts with Quantity Discount rules: if a quantity rule applies to a product, all other rules (either Quantity discount or Special offer) applying to the same product will be then ignored, even if the option Disable other rules with lower priority is enabled.

 If there are, though, more than one quantity discount or special offer rules applying to different products, they will be all applied, as they do not apply to the same product and do not conflict with one another.
-This applies only if the option With other rules is enabled.
+This applies only if the option Disable other rules with lower priority is enabled.

 After that, Cart discounts will be processed and will apply to the cart total.
-Cart discount rules can be combined and so applied one after the other.
+Cart discount rules can be combined and applied one after the other.

 Let’s make an example to make things easier.

 - Quantity discount rule, priority 2: Product A costs $10, but it costs $5 if the quantity is greater or equal to 10.

 - Special offer on Product A, priority 1: buy one and get one at 50%